Eastern Integrated Regional Health Authority (Newfoundland and Labrador)

 Established in: 2017

-Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application: None
+PRAMS: Additional requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application should be sent through PRAMS when applying to Eastern Integrated Regional Health Authority (Newfoundland and Labrador) program by the application deadline: None

 Est. stipend: $32,000 per annum.
 Additional conference stipend to a maximum of $2000.
 Residents will provide weekend pharmacy coverage at a clinical pharmacist I rate.